PeachyPrinter/peachytoolchain/README.md

 Caveats
 ------------------------
-* This code is still in an alpha state.
 * Major changes are to be expected to the structure and operation of all parts of this toolchain.
 Outside of bug fixes pull request are not recommended
 * This code should not be used as an example for coding practices and standards.
 * The next version of this software will be a complete rewrite.